• Contact Us

 September 12, 2016

 Are You There, Test Taker?
-It’s Me, the LSAT.
+It’s Me, the LSAT

 A great way to learn about what's important to someone is to see how they spend limited resources.
-This is just as true about the LSAT test makers as anyone else.
-But we're so accustomed to answering the questions they ask us that we don't stop to listen to what they have to say about the test.We know that LSAC puts a lot of time and money into creating each test.
+This is just as true about the LSAT test-makers as anyone else.
+But we're so accustomed to answering the questions they ask us.
+We don't stop to listen to what they have to say about the test.
+The Purpose of the LSAT We know that LSAC puts a lot of time and money into creating each test.
 Those are limited resources.
-It's reasonable, then, for us to assume that each question on every LSAT is included only because the test makers decided after great thought that it was a good way to acheive the purpose of the … [Read more...]
+It's reasonable, then, for us … [Read more...]

 Posted by PowerScore Test Prep / LSAT Prep / LSAC, LSAT Prep Leave a Comment